-Oh, that amazing accomplishment feeling.
-You just finished your latest art piece and now you want to share it with the world.
-In this hybrid life we are living, it is now essential to take a photograph of your artwork to upload to your professional website, portfolio, social media channels for promotion, creating art prints, and even for submissions to grants and residencies.
+Oh, that fantastic accomplishment feeling.
+You just finished your latest art piece, and now you want to share it with the world.
+In this hybrid life, it is now essential to take a photograph of your artwork to upload to your professional website, portfolio, and social media channels for promotion, creating art prints, and even for submissions to grants and residencies.

-Don’t switch the fear of the blank canvas for the fear of not knowing how to take a good photograph of your art pieces.
+Don’t switch the fear of the blank canvas for fear of not knowing how to take a good photograph of your art pieces.
 Achieving professional-looking photographs of your body of work shouldn’t be a daunting task.
-Today, an artist wears many hats and one of them can be being their own photographer that takes pictures to promote and sell their art.
+Today, an artist wears many hats; one can be being their own photographer, who takes pictures to promote and sell their art.
 Follow these steps to make taking photographs of your artwork a final step of your creative process.

 Yes!
 Having a good camera to take pictures of your art is good, but even your trustworthy smartphone can do the work if you know how.